PunchiiNadia/EarlyRoboticsCreations2023/README.md

 ### Included Projects
 1. **Obstacle Avoidance Robot**
    Building by following and adapting a YouTube tutorial, this robot detects and avoids obstacles using an ultrasonic sensor.
+It was my first project applying the Arduino fundamentals I had learned, helping me connect theory to practice.
 Through experimenting with wiring corrections, motor adjustments, and battery upgrades, I gained hands-on experience with Arduino hardware and learned how hardware and software interact.

 2. **Sumo Robot**
    A collaborative project focused on 3D design, calibration, and motor control.
 It strengthened my design foundation and sparked my interest in computer vision and robot perception.